ercjns/COC-postresults/README.md

 Python utility to create results content ready for posting at cascadeoc.org as part of the WIOL and Winter O season.

 ## Start the GUI
+There is currently a dependency on lxml.
+Follow instructions [here](http://lxml.de/installation.html) to install on your system.
+Other requirements should be successfully installed via pip.
 Nothing special if python is installed.
 From the repository, run ```python .\meetresultsGUI.py```

 If python is not installed, keep reading.